Reporting Tuberculosis to Public Health

 For more information about sputum collection for patients, download the Middlesex-London Health Unit's Sputum Collection Fact Sheet (PDF 67KB).

 Active TB medications

 The objectives of treatment and management of active TB disease are to achieve a life time cure while preventing drug resistance and limiting transmission.
 In general, all cases of active TB should be managed by an infectious disease specialist or respirologist and public health can assist with any necessary referrals.
-Cases of active pulmonary TB receive at least 8 weeks of direct observed therapy (DOT) by a Public Health Nurse to assess medication compliance.
+Cases of active pulmonary TB receive direct observed therapy (DOT) by a Public Health Nurse to assess medication compliance.